MTR Metro Cammell EMU (DC): Replacement

 All 93 sets will be retired from service around 2022–2030 and will be sent to River Trade Terminal Scrapyard in Pillar Point like the MLRs.
 MTR had originally planned to replace 78 sets.
 However, in July 2015, MTR announced that CRRC Qingdao Sifang had won an order to build 93 sets of Q-trains that is set to replace all M-trains by 2027, on grounds that it was "better value for money".
 In addition, the current signalling system will be phased out in favour of a communications-based train control (CBTC) system.
 In the meantime, 36 of the M-Trains have been equipped with CBTC equipment, all of which are in service on the Tsuen Wan Line, supplied by Thales, for use on the Tsuen Wan Line as an interim measure while their replacement trains are being delivered.

 The Disneyland Resort Line trains will also be replaced by 2028, with MTR announcing that the replacement trains would also be manufactured by CRRC Qingdao Sifang.

 The first sets to be withdrawn were involved in incidents in 2019.
 Full withdrawal began the night of 10 September 2022, and retired trains were brought to Siu Ho Wan Depot for cutting and transporting away to scrapyards in River Trade Terminal near Tuen Mun.
 Since January 2023, a withdrawal has been made roughly every month with a Q-train entering service simultaneously until June 2025.

-The withdrawal process is now interrupted for those with lifespan extension.
+After a six month hiatus, the process resumed with the withdrawal of set A101/A166 (A101-C101+D649+B430-C430+D778+C166-A166) which was brought to Tsuen Wan Depot for scrapping, alongside all subsequent withdrawals (except set A229/A210, which was scrapped at Kowloon Bay Depot).
+From April 2026, the process was accelerated to roughly two withdrawals per month.